Women's Leadership Committee Members

 Harlem, New York

 Kamilah Ali is an Associate Professor at Touro College of Osteopathic Medicine in Harlem.
 At Yale University, she received a Masters and PhD in Pharmacology with emphasis on bacterial drug resistance in the laboratory of Dr. Dieter Sӧll.
 Later, she completed an atherosclerotic lipid and lipoprotein metabolism post-doctoral fellowship at University of Pennsylvania with Dr. Daniel Rader.
 Dr. Ali’s research interest is apolipoprotein and lipoprotein biology in context of atherosclerosis.
-She is also involved in community-based intervention and awareness to address health care disparities/inequities especially hypertension in underserved communities.
-She is an avid champion for research opportunities for women and underrepresented minorities.
+She is also involved in community-based intervention and research efforts in hypertension.
 Dr. Ali has trained and mentored > 40 undergraduates and medical students.

 Cassandra Clift, PhD, BME